earlgreytech/Qtum-Chainlink/README.md

 run created by the QTUM Initiator is automatically given the parameters needed for the QTUM TX adapter task to report the run back to the contract that originally created the event log, just like the native Runlog initiator.
 - `qtumtx-adapter`, an external adapter connected to the QTUM node that takes the input given and places it into the data field of a transaction, just like the native EthTx adapter.
 It then signs the transaction and sends it to an address on QTUM network.
-- `automated-deployment`, a node script that initializes the testing environment, first deploying the LinkToken contract and an Oracle contract.
+- `automated-deployment (TESTING)`, a node script that initializes the testing environment, first deploying the LinkToken contract and an Oracle contract.
 Then configures the Chainlink node, creating a job that uses the QTUM Initiator and QTUM TX adapter.
    Once the Chainlink node is ready, it deploys a Consumer contract configured with the previously deployed LinkToken and Oracle contracts, and the previously created job.
 Then mints tokens and send some to the Consumer contract.
 Finally it